Frederick-abichahine/Computational-Biology-Spring2022/README.md

 # Computational-Biology-Final
-This repository includes an improvement to the results of multi-network diffusion (mND) by integrating geneSurrounder (GS).
+The aim of this project is to improve the results of multi-network diffusion (mND) by integrating geneSurrounder (GS).